 These aren’t numbers you want to overlook.

 Especially not when you know that first call resolution (FCR) is one of the most critical call center metrics.
-Measure the resolution rate well, and it allows you to optimize many things:
+When you measure the resolution rate well, it allows you to optimize many other things, such as:

 - Lower operating costs